-Building at the Grade 2 listed, ex-psychiatric hospital is nearing completion and we have just completed our allocations process for London’s first 23 CLT homes.
-The first CLT residents will be moving into St. Clement’s this Summer!
+Building at the Grade 2 listed, ex-psychiatric hospital is nearing completion and we completed an allocations process for London’s first 23 CLT homes.
+The first CLT residents moved into St. Clement’s in the summer of 2017.

 We sold homes at:

 £182,000 for a 2 bedroom

 Some of the benefits to living at St. Clement’s are:

 - High quality new homes at one third of the market cost,

 - Good access to central public transport with parking available on site,

 - Building complies with the government’s Code for Sustainable Homes level 4 – meaning it has been built with energy efficiency and sustainability in mind,